PeeratPookpanich/3PMT_DADS6005_Realtime/README.md

 -In the same period (1.5-hour), there are more comments in 2022 than in 2021, a 56% increase.
   - Year 2021 has a total of 6,049 comments.
   - Year 2022, there are 9,430 comments.

-- In 2022, online match viewers started commenting on match VDOs in the first 10 minutes of match kick-off, while in 2021, comments began after 40 minutes.
+-In 2022, online match viewers started commenting on match VDOs in the first 10 minutes of match kick-off, while in 2021, comments began after 40 minutes.

 -The rate of average comments increaseis 40% from 2021 to 2022 .
  - In 2021 it's around 101 comments/min.
  - But in 2022 it's around 157 comments/min.

+### Member
+-Metpiya Lertakkakorn 6410422005

+-Khodchapan Vitheethum 6410422015

+-Peerat Pookpanich 6410422017

+-Anyamanee Pornpanvattana 6410422031

+-Patcharapruek Watanangura 6410412007